pedroamarall/rest-builder/rest-builder/README.md

 	The file ***FooResourceImpl.java*** does not contain the ***@generated*** annotation.
 This file is only generated if it does not already exist.
 We need to implement methods in this file.

 	\*ResourceImpl.java files in REST Builder are similar to \*ServiceImpl.java files in Service Builder because they are not regenerated and are meant for the developer to implement.
 Unlike Service Builder, REST Builder only has remote implementations (remote resources are like remote services).
-The idea of local resources do not make sense in the REST world because the REST APIs are always meant to be consumed remotely.

 1. Open up ***GooResource.java*** and ***GooResourceImpl.java***.